mediachainlabs/canonical-content-registry/README.md

 ##Attribution

 One important layer on top of the Canonical Content Registry is attribution.
 Lack of attribution for media, especially images, is an enormous problem for creators on current media platforms.
 Unattributed content accounts for a majority of the content shared on platforms such as Pinterest and Tumblr, and there is no way for consumers to discover the creator or origin of the image.
 By making the Canonical Content Identifier discoverable by virtue of seeing an image, attribution will be one type of metadata that is persistent wherever the image exists.
-Discovering the attribution can be initiated by an action from the user (via browser or app extension), and can also be integrated with major image-sharing platforms.
+Discovering the attribution can be initiated by an action from the user, and can also be integrated with major image-sharing platforms.
 This will be highly beneficial to creators because they will be able to drive the value of their content propogating the network back to an identity they own and control ([Openname](https://openname.org/)), not to the centralized platform.

 ###Nametags